 - We sometimes also need to use oral tetracycline (which is not available in the US right now, hello Washington, anyone going to address that!) or doxycycline for a few months.
 These antibiotics may be working because of their anti-inflammatory properties, not their antimicrobial, we don't know, but they do help rosacea so we use them.

 - I have my patients strictly avoid the sun by wearing hats and ideally using a pure mineral zinc oxide sunscreen too because sun can trigger rosacea.
-I’ve had pretty good tolerance with my most sensitive skin patients to a pure zinc sunscreen Sheer Strength Pure Physical Spray SPF 50+ Sunscreen.
+I've had pretty good tolerance with my most sensitive skin patients to my hypoallergenic and pure zinc sunscreen Sheer Strength Pure Physical Spray SPF 50+ Sunscreen.
 The added benefit of this product is that it won't accentuate any facial flaking because it is entirely clear.

 - I have them avoid things that trigger their rosacea (foods, temperatures, etc.).

 - I recommend they eat a diet that does not fuel inflammation, meaning a veggie-heavy diet, and take probiotics or eat probiotic-rich foods.